NIAGADS/track-collection-microservice/README.md

 > template repository for NIAGADS next.js sites

-## Usage
+## Create new projects

-You can create an new project in multiple ways:

-### Using node/npx to build a new application, not linked to a repository
+### Create a new next.js application from the template

+(new application; not a GitHub repository)

 ```bash
 npx create-next-app --example https://github.com/NIAGADS/nextjs-template <app>
 ```

-### Generate a new repository in GitHub using the template (CLI)
+### Generate a new repository in GitHub using the template

+#### CLI

 ```bash
 gh repo create <new-repo-name> --template="https://github.com/NIAGADS/nextjs-template"
 ```

-### Generate a new repository in GitHub using the template (website)
+#### Using GitHub.com interface

 <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template>

-## To sync templated projects with the template
+## Sync templated projects

-in the local project directory for the application built from the template
+To keep applications generated from the template, run the following in the application's local project directory:

 ```bash
 git remote add template https://github.com/NIAGADS/nextjs-template